moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 Commercial SA team meetings are held on a regular basis to ensure alignment, share knowledge, and discuss important topics.
 The following meetings are part of the Commercial SA team's schedule:

-### 1. Bi-Weekly Global Team Meeting
+### Global Team Meeting

-- Frequency: Every other Monday
+- Frequency: Bi-Weekly, every other Monday
 - Duration: 50 minutes
 - Purpose: Discuss global initiatives, share best practices, and align on cross-regional topics
 - Second half of the Global Team Meeting is dedicated to specific topics: